59 Low Growing Perennial Plants For Garden Edges and Borders

 The spikes of white flowers of the Foamflower give the plant a frothy appearance.

-The Foamflower has its origins as a wildflower and is among the best short perennials for fast-growing and low-lying foliage.
+The foamflower has its origins as a wild species and is among the best short perennials for fast-growing and low-lying foliage.
 These perennials create white blooms and have heart-shaped deep green leaves.
 Stalks rise from the earth bearing star-looking flowers in racemes.

-Foamflowers need lots of shade and moist, preferably humus soil.
-They prefer neutral or acidic soil with a decent amount of organic material.
-Foamflowers grow in USDA Zones 4-9.
+Foamflowers need lots of shade and moist, preferably humusy soil.
+They need neutral or acidic soil with a decent amount of organic material.
+Foamflowers grow in zones 4-9.

 Garden Violet

-These weedy plants actually grow in more colors other than violet, such as pale pink/rose.
+These weedy plants actually grow in more colors other than violet, such as pale pink.

-Garden Violets are an excellent choice if you want to create a beautiful garden edge or flower border while having a fragrance that will wow you every time you step out your door.
-They grow six to ten inches tall and have several different flower colors, from dark blue to pale rose.
+Garden violets are an excellent choice if you want to create a beautiful garden edge or flower border while having a fragrance that will wow you every time you step out your door.
+They grow up to six inches tall and have several different flower colors, from dark blue to pale rose.

 Happy Face Cinquefoil